junxit/us-congress-bills-114/bill.md

 ---
 legis-num: S. 2971
 congress: 114th CONGRESS
-session: 2d Session
+session: 2nd Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 2971

-> To authorize the National Urban Search and Rescue Response System.
+That the bill from the Senate (S. 2971) entitled “An Act to authorize the National Urban Search and Rescue Response System.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title